Ethical consumption is going mainstream and people across the world are demanding products that are not only good for themselves, but for the planet.

 About Dirty Hippie

-When it comes to sourcing they’ve covered all bases, either purchasing through fair trade channels, buying local or growing their own raw ingredients!
+When it comes to sourcing they either purchase through fair trade channels, buy local or grow their own raw ingredients!

 Their labels are printed with refillable veg-ink and their operations (which currently have a 50% carbon offset) will be powered with solar when they move into their new HQ.
 They are based in a zero waste community (read more about it here).